Welcome to Wrongtown!

 - We have quite a few bikes on playa and we usually gift a ticket to whoever signs up a the bike mechanic.
 This year we’re making 40 available first come first serve.

 Many hands make light work.
 Each camp member is required to sign up for 2 camp tasks or shifts to done at a scheduled time during the week.
 Tasks are mostly cleanup and maintenance duties that take an hour or less, such as going to get ice for camp, or cleaning up the kitchen.
 There are also some camp service or public interactivity shifts that last from two to four hours, depending on the shift.
+You are expected to keep an eye out in camp during the shift.
 The good tasks fill up early so be sure to sign up ASAP!!

 -Build and Strike-